 Luce Line Trail Closure

-In the interest of public safety, the Luce Line Trail will be closed during construction from County Road 101 to just east of 494 beginning December 1, 2017 until the project is complete, which is anticipated for May 2018 (weather pending).
+In the interest of public safety, the Luce Line Trail has been closed during construction from County Road 101 to just east of 494 starting on December 1, 2017.
+The trail is re-opened east of Vicksburg, with the remaining portion of the trail due to be re-opened by June 11.
 Xcel Energy asks that neighboring residents and regular trail users comply with the trail closure to ensure safety for all.
 Xcel Energy wants to thank you for your patience during the construction and trail closure.

 Principal Siting & Land Rights Agent